openstack/openstack-manuals/doc/admin-guide/source/networking-arch.rst

    VM into a particular network.

--  The dashboard (horizon) integrates with the Networking API, enabling administrators and tenant users to create and manage network services through a web-based GUI.
+-  The dashboard (horizon) integrates with the Networking API, enabling administrators and project users to create and manage network services through a web-based GUI.

 VMware NSX integration